 How to Raise Your Prices Without Losing Your Best Clients

 After three years of keeping rates flat, they finally raised prices by 40%.
-The result?
-Roughly a third of their clients walked.
+The result: roughly a third of their clients walked.
 And their revenue went up.

-The post hit over a thousand upvotes because it named something most service business owners already feel but cannot quite articulate: charging less does not protect you from losing clients.
+The post hit over a thousand upvotes because it named something most service business owners already feel but cannot quite articulate.
+Charging less does not protect you from losing clients.
 It just makes the ones who stay more expensive to serve.

 Why Small Businesses Undercharge (It Is Not What You Think)

-This happens for a few reasons:
+This underpricing happens for predictable reasons.

 The Math: How Losing 30% of Clients Can Increase Your Revenue

-Assume you have 10 clients, each paying $1,000/month.
-That is $10,000/month in revenue.
+Assume you have 10 clients, each paying $1,000 per month.
+That is $10,000 per month in revenue.

 You raise your rates by 40%.
-New rate: $1,400/month per client.
+New rate: $1,400 per month per client.

 You lose 30% of clients (3 clients walk).
 You are now serving 7 clients.

-New revenue: 7 × $1,400 = $9,800/month.
+New revenue: 7 times $1,400 equals $9,800 per month.

 Average Price Increase Tolerance: What the Data Actually Shows